allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 }
 ```
 **Breaking aggregate encapsulation, rating 3/3:**
-We don't need to create a code that breaks the encapsulation of the aggregate.<br>
+We don’t need to create a code that breaks the encapsulation of the aggregate.<br>
 **Additional code in the aggregate, rating 1/3:**
 The amount of additional code is large and increases proportionally to the size of the aggregate.<br>
 **Complexity of the infrastructure code, rating 3/3:**
 The code is generally easy, the only disadvantage can be state readers, whose number increases with the number of the aggregate components.

 ## Summary
-Let's summarize all methods for persisting aggregate state in the form of a table.
+Let’s summarize all methods for persisting aggregate state in the form of a table.

 | **Method / Criterion**             | **Breaking aggregate encapsulation** | **Additional code in the aggregate** | **Complexity of the infrastructure code** | **Overall** |
 | :---:                             | :---:                                | :---:                                | :---:                                     | :---:       |